Quick Start with Smart Life App SDK for Android

 Query areas for the verification code service

 To strengthen data security, Tuya has optimized the verification code service and placed limits on accounts.
 The verification code service is available only in limited areas.
-We recommend that you query the areas in which the verification code service is enabled on the Tuya IoT Platform for your account.
+We recommend that you query the areas in which the verification code service is enabled on the Tuya Developer Platform for your account.

-TuyaHomeSdk.getUserInstance().getWhiteListWhoCanSendMobileCodeSuccess(new IWhiteListCallback() {
+ThingHomeSdk.getUserInstance().getWhiteListWhoCanSendMobileCodeSuccess(new IWhiteListCallback() {

 @Override